Palimony in the United States

 Palimony is the division of financial assets and real property on the termination of a personal live-in relationship wherein the parties are not legally married.
 The term "palimony" is not a legal or historical term, but rather a colloquial portmanteau of the words pal and alimony.
 Nevertheless, numerous secondary legal sources refer to the term, and attempt to describe its influence and implications upon actual statute law.

-The term was erroneously thought to have been coined by celebrity divorce attorney Marvin Mitchelson in 1977 when his client Michelle Triola Marvin filed an unsuccessful suit against the actor Lee Marvin.
+The term was used prominently by celebrity divorce attorney Marvin Mitchelson in 1977 when his client Michelle Triola Marvin filed an unsuccessful lawsuit against the actor Lee Marvin.
 While the suit was unsuccessful in this instance, the courts found that "in the absence of an express agreement, courts may look to a variety of other remedies to divide property equitably."
-Rather, in 1927 an editorial in The Odgen Standard-Examiner of Utah playfully speaks of:"Some of the handsomest and sportiest young women in the capital belong to that Palimony Club and joke about the ex-husbands they have working for them."This is a clear indication that palimony as a term pre-dates Marvin Mitchelson by half a century.
-Nevertheless, it is unclear as to how many states currently expressly forbid any kind of palimony to be awarded—that is to say, how many states allow both partners in an unmarried cohabitation to expressly keep all that is under their name including income and property.
+The term had appeared earlier, in a 1927 editorial in The Odgen Standard-Examiner of Utah: "Some of the handsomest and sportiest young women in the capital belong to that Palimony Club and joke about the ex-husbands they have working for them."

+It is unclear as to how many states currently expressly forbid any kind of palimony to be awarded—that is to say, how many states allow both partners in an unmarried cohabitation to expressly keep all that is under their name including income and property.
 It is widely recommended by legal offices across the country that, before committing to an unmarried but romantic cohabitation, the couple should enter into a legal cohabitation agreement.

 Background

-Unlike alimony, which is typically provided for by law, palimony is not guaranteed to unmarried partners.
-There must be a clear agreement, written or oral, by both partners stipulating the extent of financial sharing or support in order for palimony to be granted.
-Palimony cases are determined in civil court as a contract matter rather than in family court as in cases of divorce.
-In the State of New Jersey, palimony cases are tried in Family Court.
+Unlike alimony, which is typically authorized by statute, the availability of palimony to unmarried partners depends upon the existence of a clear agreement between partners concerning financial support or the sharing of property.
+In the absence of an enforceable agreement, an unmarried partner may have no recourse for their contribution to their partner's financial success or to a share of assets accumulated during the relationship.